-Phase 2A(2): For a child whose parent or sibling ever studied in the school, or whose parent is the school’s employee.
+Phase 2A(2): For a child whose parent or sibling ever studied in the school, or whose parent is a staff of the school.

 Phase 2B: For a child whose parent has volunteered 40 hours for the school, is a member of a church or clan linked to the school, or an active community leader.

 Phase 2C and beyond: For a child who is eligible for Primary One in the following year and who has not yet registered.